 Wherever you are – mobile, tablet, laptop, PC or TV

 Beyond being an anytime service, direct carrier billing also has the advantage of being a digitally anywhere option.
 It can be used on multiple devices.
-Whether you’re at home or on the go, goods and services can be purchased on any accessible authorize smartphone, tablet, PC or other appropriate device.
+Whether you’re at home or on the go, goods and services can be purchased on any accessible authorize smartphone, tablet, PC or other appropriate devices.

 One click and the payment is done

-Every consumer, especially the younger generations, like millenials who have practically grown up with a mobile in their hand, like to do things in easiest way possible.
+Every consumer, especially the younger generations, like millennials who have practically grown up with a mobile in their hand, like to do things in easiest way possible.
 Direct carrier billing’s one-click option satisfies this desire.
 Because of the trusted billing relationship at the core of carrier billing, smartphone users can, in most countries and on many different network operators, purchase digital content and services with just a simple, single touch.
 This caters to the need of tech-savvy young consumers who are online almost constantly and to whom the quick and easy solution through a mobile channel’s one-click payment option appeals.

 What categories will drive digital content consumption next year?